AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 **Parameters**

 ``string tenantId``
   The tenant identifier

 ``string namespaceId``
   The namespace identifier

 ``int skip``
-  An optional value representing the zero-based offset of the first SdsView to retrieve.
+  An optional value representing the zero-based offset of the first SdsStreamView to retrieve.
   If not specified, a default value of 0 is used.

 ``int count``
-  An optional value representing the maximum number of SdsViews to retrieve.
+  An optional value representing the maximum number of SdsStreamViews to retrieve.
 If not specified, a default value of 100 is used.

 **Response**